fengxia41103/myblog/content/thoughts/reader digest.md

 information came from my PPT, which truly I feel is just a tunnel view of the subject, even though I honestly wasn't having any intention of manipulating their perception.
 But it is inevitable.
-The slides bear a stamp of my perception, and is completely limited to my own way of thinking and understanding &mdash; and mine could be well off track from what the _truth_ is.
+The slides bear a stamp of my perception, and is completly limited to my own way of thinking and understanding &mdash; and mine could be well off track from what the _truth_ is.
 But then, with so many projects going on and so many new technologies, buzz words, subordinates and daily